-We’re seeking journal submissions!
+We’re seeking Disrupted submissions!

-- Deconstruct the tendency toward Western-dominant foreign policy narratives
+Deconstruct the tendency toward Western-dominant foreign policy narratives

-- Are led by and incorporate marginalised voices to interrupt mainstream foreign policy ideas
+Are led by and incorporate marginalised voices to interrupt mainstream foreign policy ideas

-- Question assumptions about the objectivity of foreign policy
+Question assumptions about the objectivity of foreign policy

-- Paint the local into a larger global picture
+Paint the local into a larger global picture

-To submit artwork, please send a description of the proposed work in the body of an email or a draft as a PDF, with full contact details.
-Submission should be sent to Katie Washington (email@example.com) by Friday 16th March 2018, 5pm
+For creative submissions - please send a description of the proposed work in the body of an email or a draft as a PDF, with full contact details, a short bio, and links to any portfolios if applicable.